Roasted Pumpkin bursts with flavor. It’s an excellent, simple side dish. And so easy!

-Hi.
-It’s Lois in the kitchen.
 What do you do with a pumpkin if you aren’t ready to make a pie or jack-o-lantern?
 As part of our vegetable subscription service, we found ourselves with two small pumpkins.
-We didn’t want them to go to waste!
+We didn’t want them to go to waste so I roasted them.

-When we had our Chinese friend over to supper a couple weeks ago, she commented that in China, they fry pumpkin and eat is as a vegetable.
-So I thought I’d try roasting it like I do other veggies.
+When we had our Chinese friend over to supper a couple years ago, she commented that in China, they fry pumpkin and eat is as a vegetable.
+I hadn’t ever eaten pumpkin except in pie, and this was a novel idea to me.
+I decided to roast it like I do other veggies.
 It was super, especially served with Sweet Bourbon Salmon!
-I also think it would be good roasted like Acorn Squash with a little brown sugar and butter.
-But next, I plan to make some Vegan Pumpkin Pudding that I found in the Candle Cafe Cookbook.
-Can’t wait.
-Maybe tonight.

 - 2 tablespoons olive oil